oard/BoxFinder/README.md

 main.py: The Python code for boxfinder.
 Note that your local directory preix needs to be specified as a constant at the top of the file.

+You will also need the PDF files, which are available at https://users.umiacs.umd.edu/~oard/BoxFinder/pdf.zip: a compressed directory named pdf with a set of subdirectories for the PDF files, one subdrectory per box, named with the box number.
+Download and unzip this file.